LiGCN: Label-interpretable Graph Convolutional Networks for Multi-label Text Classification: Method

+The value is normalized into the range of [0,1].
+After this update, the model conducts graph convolution operation as in Eq.~\ref{eq:gcn}.

 In Figure \ref{fig:model}, we are not showing self-loops, so $A_{label}$ is not visible.
 We show only a subset of edges from $A_{token}$ and $A_{token\_label}$.
-Note that we use dashed lines at the first HGCN layer because $A_{token\_label}$ is a zero value matrix.
+Note that we use dashed lines at the first LiGCN layer because $A_{token\_label}$ is a zero matrix.

 We also investigate other possible ways to build $A_{token}$ including dependency parsing trees \cite{huang2020syntax} and random initialization, but our method gives the best result.
-Such ways may not bring useful information to the graph: the help from dependency relations maybe limited in the case of classification, and random initialization brings noises.
+Such ways may not bring useful information to the graph: the help from dependency relations may be limited in the case of classification, and random initialization brings noises.
 As we focus more on the network convolution, we leave investigating more methods for initialization as future work.

-\textbf{Predictions} At the last HGCN layer, we are able to reconstruct $A^{last}_{token\_label}$ using Eq.~\ref{eq:reconstruct}.
-For each label node $j$, we sum up the edge weights from $A^{last}_{token\_label}$ to get a score, where $V_{token}$ is the set of all token nodes in the last HGCN layer.
-Then we apply a Softmax function over all the labels, so that the scores are transformed to probabilities of labels.
-Finally, to make the prediction, we rank the probabilities in a descending order, and experiment with two methods: \textbf{top-k} and \textbf{threshold}.
-Top-$k$ method: we choose the top-$k$ labels from the ranking as predicted labels; Threshold method, we select an empirical threshold, and keep the labels whose weights are greater or equal to the threshold.
+\textbf{Predictions} In the last LiGCN layer, we are able to reconstruct $A^{last}_{token\_label}$ using Eq.~\ref{eq:reconstruct}.
+For each label node $j$, we sum up the edge weights from $A^{last}_{token\_label}$ to get a score,

+where $\mathcal{V}_{token}$ is the set of all token nodes in the last LiGCN layer.
+Then we apply a softmax function over all the labels, so that the scores are transformed to probabilities of labels.
+Finally, to make the prediction, we rank the probabilities in a descending order, and keep the top $k$ labels from the ranking as predictions.
 As the predictions are in forms of probabilities, we also convert the ground truths into probability distribution.
-We use the Mean-Square-Error as the loss function.
-Another way is to apply the normal cross-entropy for classification, however, it achieves slightly worse results, so it is not included in the evaluation.
+We use the mean square error (MSE) as the loss function.
+Another way is to apply the normal cross-entropy for classification, but it achieves slightly worse results, so we do not include it.